input-output-hk/marlowe-agda/src/Marlowe/Language.lagda.md

 ## Parameterized by Token

 ```
-  module TokenParam (Token : Set) where
+  module Entities-Parameterized-by-Token {Token : Set} where
 ```

 ## Values and observations